 This new BOPIS app easily connects your POS inventory across multiple locations and supports pre-built connections to Vend, Heartland Retail and more to come very soon as well as APIs for custom integrations.

-Here are three customers using this solution and thriving.
+Here are two customers using this solution and thriving.